Authored by the expert who managed and guided the team behind the Spain Property Pack

 Is it mandatory to get a lawyer or a notary to buy a property in Seville right now?

-A notary is effectively mandatory for a safe purchase in Seville because the public deed they prepare is the standard way to register your ownership and protect your rights against third parties.
+A notary is effectively required for a safe Seville purchase because the public deed is the normal route to Land Registry protection, while a lawyer is strongly recommended.

 Make a profitable investment in Seville